yudopr11/ngakak/README.md

 pip install -r requirements.txt
 ```

-2. Configure your Cloudinary credentials:
+2. Configure your environment variables:
    - Rename `.env.example` to `.env`
-   - Update the following variables in `.env` with your Cloudinary credentials:
+   - Update the following variables in `.env`:
-     - CLOUDINARY_CLOUD_NAME
-     - CLOUDINARY_API_KEY
-     - CLOUDINARY_API_SECRET

-   You can get these credentials from your Cloudinary dashboard.
+     ```
+     CLOUDINARY_CLOUD_NAME=your_cloud_name
+     CLOUDINARY_API_KEY=your_api_key
+     CLOUDINARY_API_SECRET=your_api_secret
+     OPENAI_API_KEY=your_openai_api_key
+     ```

-## Running the Application
+## Usage

-To run the application, use the following command:
+1. Run the application:
 ```bash
 streamlit run app.py
 ```

+2. Upload a bill image
+3. Describe who ordered what in the text area
+   Example: "John ordered pasta (15.99) and soda (2.99).
+Sarah had steak (25.99) and wine (8.99).
+They agreed to split the service charge and tip equally."
+4. Click "Process Bill" to get the breakdown
+5. View the detailed split showing:
+   - Total bill summary
+   - Individual breakdowns
+   - Item-wise details
+   - Shared costs distribution

-## Features
+## Requirements

-- Upload images (PNG, JPG, JPEG)
+- Python 3.8+
+- Streamlit
+- OpenAI API access
-- Preview uploaded images before sending to Cloudinary
+- Cloudinary account
-- Display upload status and results
-- Show image details after successful upload
-- Error handling for failed uploads
+- Internet connection

 ## Note

-Make sure you have a Cloudinary account and valid credentials before using this application.
-You can sign up for free at [Cloudinary](https://cloudinary.com/).
+Make sure you have valid API credentials for both OpenAI and Cloudinary before using the application.
+The app temporarily stores images in Cloudinary for AI processing and automatically deletes them afterward.